 Why are clinical trials conducted?

 Clinical trials are essential to the development of new interventions (drugs, procedures, devices etc) that help people to live longer and with less pain or disability.
 They help researchers to understand what does and doesn’t work in humans that cannot be learned in the laboratory or in animals.
-Clinical trials also help doctors decide if the side effects of a new treatment are acceptable when weighed against the potential benefits.
-Clinical trials are also required by the health agencies prior to being sold and prescribed by doctors.
+Clinical trials are essential to the development of new interventions (drugs, procedures, devices etc) that help people to live longer and with less pain or disability.
+They help researchers to understand what does and doesn’t work in humans that cannot be learned in the laboratory or in animals.
+Clinical trials also help doctors decide if the side effects of an investigational treatment are acceptable when weighed against the potential benefits.
+Clinical trials are also required by the health agencies prior to being sold and prescribed by healthcare professionals.

 How Do Clinical Trials Work?